 \subsection{Sensor and Control data}

 Sensors are usually deployed to monitor the physical characteristics of the environment (e.g., temperature, humidity, or traffic) in a geographical area.
 The acquisition of data is transformed to status updates that are transmitted through a network to the destination nodes.
-Then these data are processed in order to extract useful information, such as control commands or remote source reconstruction, that can be further utilized in the prediction of the evolution of the initial source.
-The accuracy of the reconstructed data either in control commands or to predict the evolution is directly related to the relevance or the semantic value of the data measurements.
-Thus, one important aspect is the generation of traffic and how it can be affected in order to filter only the most important samples so the redundant or less useful data will be eliminated to reduce potential congestion inside the network.
+Then, these data are processed to extract useful information, such as control commands or remote source reconstruction, that can be further utilized to predict the evolution of the initial source.
+The accuracy of the reconstructed data, either in control commands or in predicting the evolution, is directly related to the relevance or the semantic value of the data measurements.
+Thus, an important aspect is the generation of traffic and how it can be affected in order to filter only the most important samples so the redundant or less useful data will be eliminated to reduce potential congestion inside the network.

-The AoI has also a critical role in dynamic control systems, since it was shown that non-linear AoI and VoI are paradigm shifts and they can improve the performance of such systems.
-Furthermore, we have seen in early studies that the semantics of information (beyond timeliness) can provide further gains, by reducing the amount of information that is generated and transmitted without degrading the performance.
+The AoI also has a critical role in dynamic control systems since it was shown that non-linear AoI and Value of Information (VoI) are paradigm shifts, and they can improve the performance of such systems.
+Furthermore, we have seen in early studies that the semantics of information (beyond timeliness) can provide further gains by reducing the amount of information that is generated and transmitted without degrading the performance.